There is a great deal of confusion surrounding what CBD can and can't do.

 This can be helpful for the "positive" effects but not great for the "negative" symptoms like low affect, depression, etc.

-We did an entire review on CBD and dopamine but the key there is dopamine which governs dopamine.
+We did an entire review on CBD and dopamine but the key there is serotonin which governs dopamine.

-As for glutamate (maybe the key for hallucinations), CBD has a big impact on it's countering force, GABA.
+As for glutamate (a key for hallucinations), CBD has a big impact on it's countering force, GABA.